Barclays Analysts Give Wacker Chemie (ETR:WCH) a €180.00 Price Target

-Barclays set a €180.00 ($183.67) price target on Wacker Chemie (ETR:WCH – Get Rating) in a research note published on Thursday, Borsen Zeitung reports.
+Barclays set a €180.00 ($183.67) price target on Wacker Chemie (ETR:WCH – Get Rating) in a research report report published on Thursday, Borsen Zeitung reports.

 About Wacker Chemie